hifiberry/hifiberry-os/README.md

 software.

 There is a robust update mechanism that will not overwrite the system, but switch between the current and the new version (they run on different partitions).
+This is documented in more detail at [doc/updater.md](doc/updater.md).

 ## Services